llauer/myFlixAPI/public/documentation.md

 ##### Request

-A JSON object containing id, name, email and birthday.
+A JSON object containing username, password, email and birthday.
 The information is to be added to the message body of the HTTP request.
 A success or failure will also be returned.

 `{
 	"Username" : "TestUser99",